wmarizane/net-app/README.md

 - <a href="pythonprogramming.net/server-chatroom-sockets-tutorial-python-3/">Creating chat application with sockets in Python</a>
 - <a href="https://docs.python.org/2/library/ssl.html">Python SSL documentation</a>
 - <a href="google.com">GeeksforGeeks Socket Programming tutorials</a>
+- <a href="https://docs.openssl.org/3.0/man1/openssl-req/">OpenSSL req manual to generate key and certificate</a>
+- <a href="https://docs.python.org/2/library/ssl.html">TLS/SSL wrapper for socket objects</a>
+- <a href="https://www.geeksforgeeks.org/get-current-date-and-time-using-python/">How to get current date and time using Python </a>
+- <a href="https://www.geeksforgeeks.org/python-convert-json-to-string/"> Convert between JSON format and string </a>